Stop 750+ Oil Wells:

 The Companies & The Oil

-We’re working with our coalition partners – including Food and Water Watch, Santa Barbara Standing Rock Coalition, Safe Energy Now, and Sierra Club – to ensure these projects are stopped before they can further wreck our climate and water.
+We’re working with our coalition partners – including Food and Water Watch, Safe Energy Now, and Sierra Club Los Padres Chapter– to ensure these projects are stopped before they can further wreck our climate and water.

 About the Companies:

-PetroRock: PetroRock, the third company, is proposing to drill 230 new cyclic steam injection wells in Cat Canyon.
-For more information, visit the County’s Planning and Development Page: http://www.sbcountyplanning.org/energy/projects/PetroRockUCCB.asp
+PetroRock: PetroRock, the third company, proposed to drill 230 new cyclic steam injection wells in Cat Canyon.
+For more information, visit the County’s Planning and Development Page: https://www.countyofsb.org/plndev/projects/energy/PetroRock.sbc

 About the Oil: